facile-it/php-oauth2-http-client/README.md

 This library provides you an [HTTPlug](http://httplug.io/) plugin to handle authorization, so you need to create an instance of it.

 The Client will be used for authentication and requests to the token endpoint.

+When the resource server answers with a `401` or `403` status code, this plugin try to make an authorization request to obtain a Bearer Access Token, and retry the request with the filled `Authorization` header.
+By default, an authorization request to obtain an access token is always made before to execute the real request.

 ```php
 // facile-it/php-openid-client dependencies